mattgiguere/mattgiguere.github.io/_posts/2015-03-26-setting-up-python-on-ec2.md

 pip install numexpr --upgrade
 {% endhighlight %}

-One down side of simply upgrading the dependencies is that it takes ten minutes to execute.
+One down side of simply upgrading the dependencies is that it takes a while --- it took me 10 minutes and 7 seconds to start up a cluster and upgrade numpy and pandas.
 If you do not want to wait ten minutes every time you start up a cluster, another option is to use [miniconda][miniconda], a lightweight package that only contains conda and python, and then install only the necessary dependencies.
 I used miniconda when setting up travis-ci, which was covered briefly in [this post][bettercode].

-For now, I'm fine with waiting ten minutes to startup the cluster.
+When I switched from the version of python that comes built in with starcluster to miniconda, the total time to start up a cluster dropped from 10m7s to 4m57s.
+Switching to miniconda is not difficult; just type the following three lines once your cluster is started up and you have SSHed into the master node:

+{% highlight sh %}
+cd /home/sgeadmin; wget http://repo.continuum.io/miniconda/Miniconda-3.9.1-Linux-x86_64.sh -O miniconda.sh; bash miniconda.sh -b -p /home/sgeadmin/miniconda
+echo "export PATH=/home/sgeadmin/miniconda/bin:\$PATH" >> .bashrc; hash -r export PATH=/home/sgeadmin/miniconda/bin:$PATH; conda config --set always_yes yes --set changeps1 no
+{% endhighlight %}

+And then installing numpy and pandas is much faster than upgrading the starcluster version:

+{% highlight sh %}
+conda install numpy
+conda install pandas
+{% endhighlight %}

+I create a starcluster startup script that sets up my environment, uploads all my coda and input data to the cluster, updates and installs all python dependencies, and then submits the MPI job.
+See the end of this post for the script.

 ###Running MPI on the starcluster